ThePhD/sol2/README.md

 ## License

-Sol is distributed with an MIT License.
+sol is distributed with an MIT License.
 You can see LICENSE.txt for more info.

 If you need a custom solution, feel free to contact me.